christian-posta/christian-posta.github.io/_posts/2019-02-07-navigating-the-complex-waters-of-exposing-a-microservices-gateway-in-aws-eks.markdown

 So you've decided to run your Kubernetes workloads in AWS.
 [As we've seen before](https://medium.com/solo-io/easy-aws-eks-cluster-provisioning-and-user-access-5e3cdc01dfc6) setting up [AWS EKS](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html) requires a lot of patience and headache.
 You may be able to get it working.
 For others, you should check out the `eksctl` [tool from Weaveworks](https://github.com/weaveworks/eksctl).

 Now that you've got a Kubernetes cluster, you want to start deploying your microservices to it and start exposing and integrating APIs and services to your clients and other parts of your organization.
 At [Solo.io](https://www.solo.io) we've [open-sourced a microservices gateway](https://medium.com/solo-io/announcing-gloo-the-function-gateway-3f0860ef6600) built on top of [Envoy Proxy](https://www.envoyproxy.io) named [Gloo](https://github.com/solo-io/gloo).
-[Gloo](https://github.com/solo-io/gloo) is a cloud-native (and Kubernetes-native) control plane for Envoy purposefully built to understand "function" level calls (think API path/method/heaers, gRPC calls, or Lambda functions) for the purposes of composing them and building richer APIs for both north-south AND east-west traffic.
-Gloo is highly complementary to service-mesh technology like [Istio](https://istio.io).
+[Gloo](https://github.com/solo-io/gloo) is a platform agnostic control plane for Envoy purposefully built to understand "function" level calls (think combination of HTTP path/method/headers, gRPC calls, or Lambda functions) for the purposes of composing them and building richer APIs for both north-south AND east-west traffic.
+Gloo is also highly complementary to service-mesh technology like [Istio](https://istio.io).

-Gloo's functionality include:
+Gloo's functionality includes:

 <a href="https://gloo.solo.io"><img src="/images/aws-eks/gloo.png" align="right" /></a>

-* Function routing (REST methods, gRPC endpoints, Lambda/CloudFunctions)
+* Function routing (REST methods, gRPC endpoints, Lambda/Cloud Functions)
 * Fine grained traffic shifting (function canary, function weighted routing, etc)
-* Request/content transformations (implict and explicit)
+* Request/content transformations (implicit and explicit)
 * Authorization / Authentication
 * Rate limiting
 * gRPC